Azumi4han/safe-vk/README.md

 # safe-vk

-Simple library with simple API for creating your own VK bot for conversations in **Rust 🦀**
+Rust library for creating your own VK bot for conversations in **Rust 🦀**

 ## Current State